kenjiSpecial/kenjiSpecial.github.io/_pages/about.markdown

 <br>

-I'm a developer, a prototyper and a manager for dev and design team at [Industry One](https://industry-one.com/), Tokyo.
+I'm a software engineer, a prototyper and a manager for the dev and design team at [Industry One](https://industry-one.com/), Tokyo.

 [Twitter](https://twitter.com/kenji_special)